nuclia/nucliadb/CODE_STYLE_PYTHON.md

 Our unit tests are not here just to spot regression.
 They are here to check the correctness of our code and that things are wired up correctly.

+### Test file naming

+1. Integration and unit tests should be separated into their own folders
+2. Test file names should match the modules they are testing

+Example:

+- `nucliadb_utils/tests/unit/storages/test_pg.py` has tests that target `nucliadb_utils/storages/pg.py`

 ### Unit vs Integration tests

 Limit the number of integration tests you write.
 Less is more.
 Integration tests are slow and difficult to maintain.